 Introducing Quebrada de Humahuaca

 North of Jujuy, the memorable Quebrada de Humahuaca snakes its way upward toward Bolivia.
-It’s a harsh but vivid landscape, a dry yet river-scoured canyon overlooked by mountainsides whose sedimentary strata have been eroded into spectacular scalloped formations that reveal a spectrum of colors in undulating waves.
+It’s a harsh but vivid landscape, a dry yet river-scoured canyon overlooked by mountainsides whose sedimentary strata have been eroded into spectacular scalloped formations revealing a spectrum of colors in undulating waves.
 The palette of this Unesco World Heritage–listed valley changes constantly, from shades of creamy white to rich, deep reds; the rock formations in places recall a necklace of sharks’ teeth, in others the knobbly backbone of some unspeakable beast.

 There are many interesting stops along this colonial post route between Potosí (Bolivia) and Buenos Aires; buses run every 40 minutes or so, so it’s quite easy to jump off and on as required.
 The closest place to hire a car is Jujuy.
 The Quebrada shows its best side early in the morning, when colors are more vivid and the wind hasn’t got up.